Cross-Spec Interactions¶

 (rf/dispatch [:something])(perhaps inside a:refcallback that fires synchronously in render). - Behaviour: The dispatched event lands on the router queue and is processed in the next drain cycle, after the render commits.
 The current drain (which produced the

-app-dbvalue the render is reading) has already settled — run-to-completion.dispatch-syncfrom inside any handler raises:rf.error/dispatch-sync-in-handler(per 002 §dispatch-sync). - Reason: Re-entrant synchronous dispatch from render would cause render to observe a state that exists only mid-cascade — exactly the partial-state view run-to-completion was designed to prevent.
+app-dbvalue the render is reading) has already settled — run-to-completion.dispatch-syncfrom inside any handler raises:rf.error/dispatch-sync-in-handler(per 002 §dispatch-sync). - Reason: Re-entrant synchronous dispatch from render would cause render to observe a state that exists only mid-run — exactly the partial-state view run-to-completion was designed to prevent.

 - Status: